AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  .
  ### Timing Characterization (timing .lib)

-Timing variables for slew.
+Below are the timing variables for slew.
 This is two inverters in series, red is output of first inverter and blue is output of second inverter:

 ![image](https://user-images.githubusercontent.com/87559347/183231913-a9b3826b-5139-4bdc-b12b-3495b87cd8b9.png)

-Timing variables for propragation delay.
+Below are the timing variables for propagation delay.
 The red is input waveform and blue is output waveform of the buffer.
 The left side is rise delay and right side is fall delay.

 ![image](https://user-images.githubusercontent.com/87559347/183232515-fe3cef76-8a2f-475d-9a64-392fc2fda111.png)

 Negative propagation delay is unexpected.
 That means the output comes before the input so designer needs to choose correct threshold point to produce positive delay.
-Delay threshdol is usually 50% and slew rate threshold is 20%.
+Delay threshold is usually 50% and slew rate threshold is usually 20%-80%.

 # DAY 3: Design library cell using Magic Layout and ngspice characterization